percona/pmm-doc/docs/dbaas/architecture.md

 DBaaS uses [OLM](https://olm.operatorframework.io/docs/) to install and update operators.
 PMM installs OLM and Operator Catalog during the registration of the Kubernetes cluster.

 An Operator catalog is a repository of metadata that Operator Lifecycle Manager (OLM) can query to discover and install Operators and their dependencies on a cluster.
-OLM always installs Operators from the latest version of a catalog.
+OLM always installs Operators from the latest version of a catalog and if a new version of an operator becomes available, OLM can upgrade it once the user has accepted the upgrade.
 DBaaS uses its own catalog for OLM that has the following operators:

 1. DBaaS operator
 2. PXC operator